Dolline History, Family Crest & Coats of Arms

 Early History of the Dolline family

-Another 167 words (12 lines of text) covering the years 1400 and 1567 are included under the topic Early Dolline History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dolline research.
+Another 84 words (6 lines of text) covering the years 1400, 1567, 1561, 1637 and 1561 are included under the topic Early Dolline History in all our PDF Extended History products and printed products wherever possible.

 Dolline Spelling Variations